last

 Attention: For the Triumph models, which can be reprogrammed via Bluetooth, special Bluetooth

-adapters like the "OBDLink LX" or "MX" or "UniCarScan USCI-2100" have to be purchased,
+adapters like the "OBDLink LX" or "MX"

 only these adapters enable the reprogramming of the compatible models (see Bikes List,

-Important!!
-Also note the footnote in this list.).
+Also note the footnote in this list.

 2 Order a USB OBD2 KKL FTDI cable for VAG (VW Audi Group).